 Workout with Baby

 I’m not talking about working out at the local gym.

-Anyone here seen those “got a door, got a gym!” infomercials?
+Has anyone here seen those “got a door, got a gym!” infomercials?

 Playtime can be fun and daddies always do it different than mommies!

 “Studies have shown that mothers and fathers hold their babies in very different ways: Moms are more likely to cuddle.
 Dads tend to get a little more physical.” // www.babycenter.com